naxty/gcp-automated-quality-inspection/README.md

 After the import we can see the images in AutoML.
 ![AutoML view images](docs/automl_view_images.png)

-6. For the training of the model we will select the *Cloud hosted* option.
+6. For the training of the model we select the *Cloud hosted* option.
 This has the benefit that the model can be deployed directly inside GCP.
 We set the *node hour budget* to 8 which is the minimum amount of node hours.
-Be careful here because the costs are \$3.15 per node hour.
-In our case, the maximum cost is \$25.2.
-Based on the validation dataset, if the improvement of the model steps are too slow AutoML will stop the training and you are only charged for the training time.
+Be careful with this setting because the costs are \$3.15 per node hour.
+In our case, the maximum cost is capped at \$25.2.
+Based on the performance of the model on the validation dataset, AutoML will stop the training and you are only charged for the actual training time.
 After the training we can evaluate the model, inspect the results and deploy the model.
 ![AutoML view images](docs/automl_evaluate.png)

 ### 2. Cloud Functions